gschnabel/remoteFunctionSSH/README.md

 }, fun.name="addFun", show.output=TRUE)
 ```

-The remote function can now be conveniently executed from the local R session:
+The remote function can be conveniently executed from the local R prompt
 ```
 addFun(2,4)
 # Output: